OmarMiniesy/Notes/Defensive Security/Security Operations/Threat Intelligence/Cyber Threat Intelligence.md

 - Threat Intel is geared towards understanding the relationship between your operational environment and your adversary.
 - Threat Intel gives insights into potential adversary operations, such as their TTPs and some of their artifacts, which can be useful for [[Threat Hunting]] to inform their operations.

 > Indicators of Compromise are traces that are left by attackers that could indicate that they were present, this includes [[IP]] addresses, domains, files, or even strings.
+IOCs are composed of *attributes*, which are their building blocks.
+So an attribute is a single piece of information, while an IOC is a logical connection of attributes.

 ###### Threat Intelligence Categories
 Threat intelligence can be categorized as **strategic**, **operational**, **technical**, or **tactical** intelligence.